rcc-uchicago/user-guide/docs/software/apps-and-envs/orca.md

 $ORCA_DIR/orca input.txt > output.log
 ```

 Note that ORCA supports MPI parallelization with a compatible version of OpenMPI.
 For the given example, `orca/6.0.1` is compatible with OpenMPI 4.1.x.
-Here the binary `orca` will launch the 8 MPI processes as specified in the `%pal` section in the input script `input.txt`:
+Here the binary `orca` will launch the 8 MPI processes as specified in the `%pal` section in the input script `input.txt`.
+Below is a simple input script that performs a geometry optimization calculation with the Hartree-Fock method with the DEF2-SVP basis set using 8 MPI procs.
 ```
 %pal
     nprocs 8
 end
+!HF DEF2-SVP
+%scf
+   maxiter 500
+end
+* xyz 0 1
+O   0.0000   0.0000   0.0626
+H  -0.7920   0.0000  -0.4973
+H   0.7920   0.0000  -0.4973
+*
 ```